molgenis/molgenis-emx2/docs/molgenis/run_systemd.md

 # Install Molgenis emx2 as a system service
 We support Redhat and Ubuntu based installations.
-Before proceeding with the installation, please verify that no instances of Tomcat or PostgreSQL are installed and running on the server.
-This is crucial to avoid conflicts with our installation process
+Before proceeding with the installation, please ensure that no instances of Tomcat or PostgreSQL are installed or running on the server, and confirm that port 8080 is free.
+This is essential to prevent conflicts during the installation process.

 ## Java